Skip to content

 Layers

-A photo of Matt, Jillian, and Brian wearing their Layers badges.
+A photo of mb, Jillian, and Brian wearing their Layers badges

 This year, three of us went to Layers, a single-track design and tech conference with amazing snacks.
 Layers is incredibly well-run, and if you haven’t been, we highly recommend going.
 Here are a few highlights from this year: